 Health and welfare benefits are available to Postdoctoral Fellows as follows:

-Foreign Postdoctoral Fellows holding work permits for one year or more are considered residents of BC by MSP.
-MSP coverage will expire with the end date of the work permit.
+Foreign Postdoctoral Fellows holding work permits for one year or more are considered residents of B.C. by MSP.
 Postdoctoral Fellows with work permits for less than one year can also purchase private medical coverage through David Cummings Insurance Services Ltd. (DCIS).

 i) Postdoctoral Fellows receiving earnings from UBC.
 Those who are in receipt of earnings paid by UBC (regular salary or fellowship) may be eligible for health benefits, which include Extended Health, Dental and the Employee and Family Assistance Program.
 The eligibility requirements for benefits are: